ariga/atlas/doc/md/knowledge/postgres/partial-indexes.md

 | Size of index                                | 1984kb                  | 16kb                    | 99.1% less space   |
 (Note: The results will vary, ​​depending on the data that is stored in the database)

 We have seen that creating a partial index is a better choice where only a small subset of the values stored in the database are accessed frequently.
-Now, let’s see how we can easily manage partial indexes using Atlas in the following section.
+Now, let's see how we can easily manage partial indexes using Atlas.

 ### Managing Partial Indexes is easy with Atlas

 Managing partial indexes and database schemas in PostgreSQL is confusing and error-prone.
 Atlas is an open-source project which allows us to manage our database using a simple and easy to understand declarative syntax (similar to Terraform).
 We will now learn how to manage partial indexes using Atlas.

 :::info
-If you are just getting started, Install the latest version of Atlas using the Guide to [Setting Up Atlas](https://atlasgo.io/cli/getting-started/setting-up).
+If you are just getting started, install the latest version of Atlas using the guide to [setting up Atlas](https://atlasgo.io/cli/getting-started/setting-up).
 :::

 #### Managing Partial Index in Atlas